 If you treat hyperhidrosis you know that excessive sweating is serious - and that hyperhidrosis significantly impacts daily life.
 As a serious medical condition with substantial negative effects on physical, emotional, and social well-being, hyperhidrosis deserves to be treated seriously by health insurance organizations.

-First, let's get you the latest codes:
+As a first step, let's get you the latest codes:

 ICD-10 Codes (Effective Oct.
 1, 2015)